UK PM Johnson slams Russia over Black Sea warship incident | DW | 24.06.2021

 The incident marked the first time since the Cold War that Russia acknowledged using live ammunition to deter a NATO warship.

-The Kremlin's official spokesman, Dmitry Peskov, said they believed Britain's actions was "a deliberate and premeditated provocation."
+The Kremlin's official spokesman, Dmitry Peskov, said they believed Britain's action was "a deliberate and premeditated provocation."

 "In the event of a repeat of unacceptable provocative action — if those actions go too far, no options can be ruled out in terms of legally defending Russia’s borders," Peskov told reporters.